robyftp/Tree/README.md

-## Why did the banana go to the doctor?
-He was not "peeling" well.
+## Why did the belt go to prison?
+He held up a pair of pants!